Entirety of cuspidal Eisenstein series on loop groups

 The $K$-fixed condition at the archimedean place also arises in a paper by Kr\"otz and Opdam \cite{Kr:opdam} on Bernstein's theorem that cusp forms decay exponentially.
-Though those methods apply to $K$-finite cusp forms as well (e.g., in unpublished notes by those authors), there is no proof in the literature.
+Though their methods of holomorphic continuation of representations apply to arbitrary archimedean $K$-finite cusp forms as well (e.g., in unpublished notes by those authors), there is currently no proof in the literature.
 These decay results imply our important ingredient Theorem~\ref{decay:body}.
-For completeness, and in order to allow our convergence argument to apply to $K$-finite Eisenstein series once their definition has been given, we have included a proof of Theorem~\ref{decay:body} for arbitrary $K$-finite forms in the Appendix.
+For completeness, and in order to allow our convergence argument to apply to $K$-finite Eisenstein series once their definition is eventually given, we have included an elementary proof of Theorem~\ref{decay:body} for arbitrary archimedean $K$-finite cusp forms in the Appendix, which interjects only a small amount of hard analysis into the classical methods for proving rapid decay.
 Together, this provides the full analytic machinery anticipated to be necessary to handle the convergence of the presently-undefined $K$-finite Eisenstein series.
 The appendix also discusses some related questions about decay estimates posed by string theorists.